beeware/briefcase/docs/en/reference/platforms/android/gradle.md

 #### `-i <path>` / `--identity <path>`

 The path to a `.jks` keystore file to use for signing.
-If not provided, Briefcase will search for existing keystores in the project folder (`.android/`), and in `~/.android/`, and offer to create a new one if none are found.
+If not provided, Briefcase will search for existing keystores in the project folder (`.android/`), and in the `.android` folder in the user's home directory, and offer to create a new one if none are found.

+If provided, these properties will be used to sign the artefact non-interactively.
+If any required property is not provided, Briefcase will prompt for it in an interactive session, or fail if input is disabled.

 #### `--adhoc-sign`